buildbot/buildbot/master/docs/manual/customization.rst

             'name': 'mydashboard',  # as used in URLs 'caption': 'My Dashboard', # Title displayed in the UI' 'app': mydashboardapp,
-            'order': 5, # priority of the dashboard in the let menu (lower is higher in the menu) 'icon': 'area-chart' # available icon list can be found at http://fontawesome.io/icons/ }
+            'order': 5, # priority of the dashboard in the left menu (lower is higher in the menu) 'icon': 'area-chart' # available icon list can be found at http://fontawesome.io/icons/ }
     ]